nicfel/AIM-Tutorial/README.md

 ## About the data

 The data was previously used to infer the species history of the anopheles gambie complex in {% cite fontaine2015extensive --file AIM-Tutorial/master-refs.bib %}.
-It is comprised of 27 loci, each of a length of about 1000 bp, from the left arm of the 3rd chromosome.
+It is comprised of 20 loci, each of a length of about 1000 bp, from the X chromosome of mosquitos from the anopholes Gambia species complex.

 ## Setting up an analysis in BEAUti

 ### Download StarBeast2 and CoupledMCMC
 First, we have to download the packages StarBeast2 and CoupledMCMC by using the BEAUTi package manager.
 Go to _File >> Manage Packages_ and download the package and CoupledMCMC StarBeast2.

 <figure>
 	<a id="fig:example1"></a>